Constitution of the Ottoman Empire: Second Constitutional Era

 The Constitution was put back into effect in 1908 as Abdul Hamid II came under pressure, particularly from some of his military leaders.
 Abdul Hamid II's fall came as a result of the 1908 Young Turk Revolution, and the Young Turks put the 1876 constitution back into effect.
 The second constitutional period spanned from 1908 until after World War I when the Ottoman Empire was dissolved.
 Many political groups and parties were formed during this period, including the Committee of Union and Progress (CUP).

 Final Suspension of the Constitution

-On the 20th of January 1920, the Grand National Assembly met and ratified the Turkish Constitution of 1921.
+On 20 January 1920, the Grand National Assembly met and ratified the Turkish Constitution of 1921.
 However, since this document did not clearly state whether the Ottoman Constitution of 1876 was superseded, consequentially, only provisions contradictory to the 1921 Constitution became null and void (lex posterior derogat legi priori).
-The rest of the constitution resumed its implementation up until the 20th of April 1924, when both the Constitutions of 1876 and 1921 were replaced by an entirely new document, the Constitution of 1924.
+The rest of the constitution resumed its implementation up until 20 April 1924, when both the Constitutions of 1876 and 1921 were replaced by an entirely new document, the Constitution of 1924.